Philadelphia 76ers' Joel Embiid says he's being treated for Bell's palsy

 "I just love playing the game," Embiid said.
 "I want to play as much as possible.
 I only got about eight more years left, so I got to enjoy this as much as possible, and I want to win."

+Still, Embiid scored a playoff career-high 50 points in the Sixers' win over the Knicks in Game 3 of the first round of the NBA playoffs.

 With Thursday's win, the Sixers now trail 2-1 in the series.
-Game 4 will be on Sunday afternoon at the Wells Fargo Center in South Philly.
+Game 4 will be Sunday afternoon at Wells Fargo Center in South Philadelphia.

 What is Bell's palsy?